Sahara Desert Tour

 Pick up in Marrakech: Our driver Hamid picked us up from our riad in Marrakech and off we went!
 Our adventure started.

 High Atlas Mountains: not long after leaving Marrakech, the first surprise of the tour happened.
-We arrived to Tizi-n-Tichka mountain pass that links the southeast of Marrakech to Ouarzazate through the Atlas Mountains.
-The views are breathtaking from up here, with winding roads, snowy mountains and Berber villages.
+We arrived in Tizi-n-Tichka mountain pass that links the southeast of Marrakech to Ouarzazate through the Atlas Mountains.
+The views are breathtaking from up here, with winding roads, snowy mountains, and Berber villages.

 Aït Ben Haddou: one of the highlights of the day was visiting this UNESCO World Heritage site that is now famous thanks to Game of Thrones and Gladiator.

 Ouarzazate: known as the gateway to the Sahara desert, Ouarzazate is also a popular location for all types of movies.
 They even have a theme park about it!

 Dades Valley: we spent our first night on our way to the desert with a view to Gorges du Dades.

 Day 2: Dades Valley – Toudra Gorges – Erg Chebbi

 Ziz Valley: literally an oasis in the middle of the desert.
 It was surprising to see the colors of the palm trees in between the mountains.

 Toudra Gorges: another breathtaking location in Morocco is this limestone canyon.

 Sunset in Erg Chebbi: we arrived at the sand dunes in Erg Chebbi right on time for the golden hour and it was pretty magical.
 The sand dunes look like mountains from afar and the color of the sand is unbelievable.
 It’s definitely one of my most beloved travel memories.